HERNIATED DISCS AND BULGING DISCS

 Are you experiencing pain that radiates from your back to your feet or hands?

 Is numbness or tingling in your legs and hands happening on a regular basis?

 Do these pains only affect one side of your body?

-If any of these questions resonate with you then you may have a herniated or bulging disc.
+If any of these questions resonate with you then you may have a herniated disc or bulging disc.
 Cushion-like discs, which are composed of a tough outer layer and soft inner layer of cartilage, protect our spinal vertebrae.
 The discs fit perfectly between the spaces in the vertebrae.
 A herniated means that the exterior layer of the disc is cracked and has caused the interior cartilage to protrude from the disc.
 Herniated discs are also known as ruptured or slipped discs.

 Similarly to herniated discs, bulging discs move out of their intended area.
 The bulging is caused by the exterior cartilage and has more affect on the entire disc.
 Bulging is a typical bodily reaction to aging and are a common condition.
 Unlike herniated discs, bugling discs rarely cause much pain.

 When a herniated or bulging disc occurs, the disc’s nucleus releases a chemical.
 This chemical can cause nerve irritation and swelling, which is the primary reason that herniated or bulging discs can be painful.
 Other reasons for pain include nerve root or spinal cord pressure, as well as broken pieces of the disc’s exterior floating in the spinal canal.

 There are a number of typical symptoms for herniated and bulging discs, such as pain, “pins and needles”, muscle spasms, numbness, weakness and deep muscle aches.
 The severity of the symptoms depends on the positioning of the herniated/bulging disc.
 A herniated disc in the neck is typically felt in the shoulders, chest and arms, whilst one in the lower back can be felt in the ankle, foot, leg and buttock.